-HLN meets: Fiona Townend, Director of Research & Development at Procter & Gamble
+HLN Meets: Fiona Townend, R&D Director at Procter & Gamble

 P&G’s Fiona Townend on predicting future trends, recruiting more women and why not every scientific job is based in a lab